smitelli/scottsmitelli.com/src/content/articles/mannheim-steamroller/index.md

 Almost all mainstream Western music is based around a **diatonic scale**, which is an ordered sequence of seven unique notes.
 The first note of the scale is the **key** note, and each successive note in a diatonic scale must maintain a specific distance from the one that came before.
 In our key of F major, these seven notes are F, G, A, B&flat;, C, D, E, and after this seventh note we arrive back at F in the next-higher octave.
 The five notes that were not listed---G&flat;, A&flat;, B, D&flat;, and E&flat;---are not in the key of F major and should typically be avoided.

 I say _avoided_ rather than a stronger word like _forbidden_ because there are occasionally uses for notes that are not in the key.
-Done properly and used in fleeting contexts, it's possible to use some of these notes to set up a sense of tension or anticipation of something that has not yet come, and many songs have used them very well.
-The traditional versions of "Deck the Halls" do not do any of that; it's essentially a simple folk song whose ability to be sung and remembered lies in its simplicity and steadfast adherence to musical expectations.
+Done properly and used in fleeting contexts, it's possible to use some of these notes to set up a sense of tension or anticipation of something that has not yet come, and many songs have used them very well.{{% margin-note %}}Even the traditional arrangement of "Deck the Halls" uses an out-of-key note for a moment.
+Pop quiz: Are you able to point out where that happens?{{% /margin-note %}}

 One-note-at-a-time is boring, so let's invent **chords**.
-The simplest chord we might play consists of three notes, selected by starting at some position in the scale and including every alternating note encountered while ascending the scale. {{% margin-note %}}We don't want to play two notes that occur right next to each other in the scale, since they sound too similar and tend to clash.{{% /margin-note %}} Starting from F, our the notes of our first chord position---which we'll identify with a roman numeral _I_---are F, A, and C. We can keep going up the scale in a similar "every-other-note" fashion:
+The simplest chord we might play consists of three notes, selected by starting at some position in the scale and including every alternating note encountered while ascending that scale. {{% margin-note %}}We don't want to play two notes that occur right next to each other in the scale, since they sound too similar and tend to clash.{{% /margin-note %}} Starting from F, our the notes of our first chord position---which we'll identify with a roman numeral _I_---are F, A, and C. We can keep going up the scale in a similar "every-other-note" fashion:

 - _II_ position: G, B&flat;, D
 - _III_ position: A, C, E